 During the Rider Coach Preparation Course you'll learn the nuts and bolts of teaching the MSF's Basic Rider Course (BRC).

 MSF - Certified Rider Coach Trainers teach the course.
 These specially trained Rider Coaches have completed the MSF's Rider Coach Trainer Preparation Course and are authorized to train candidates for MSF RiderCoach certification.

 What qualifications do I need to enroll?

 You must be a licensed motorcyclist, at least 18 years old, who currently rides on a frequent, routine basis.
 You should have several years of varied riding experience.
-As a teacher, you need good communication skills.
+As a instructor, you need good communication skills.
 As a Rider Coach, you'll be called upon to give your time to help teach Rider Courses.
 A sincere desire to help reduce motorcycle accidents, injuries, and deaths is the prime motivator of Rider Course Rider Coaches.

 The course is approximately 60 hours long.
 Course schedules will vary; you should plan on 7 to 10 days of intense training.